Copubah/AWS-Solutions-Architect-Associate/fundamentals/aws.md

 ## AWS Services
+ ## Route53
-- Route53:a scalable and reliable Domain Name Sysyem(DNS) which provides a cost effective way to route end users to internet applications by resolving DNS names to IP addresses for example,(www.example.com) into numeric IP addresses such as 192.0.2.1
+- A scalable and reliable Domain Name Sysyem(DNS) which provides a cost effective way to route end users to internet applications by resolving DNS names to IP addresses for example,(www.example.com) into numeric IP addresses such as 192.0.2.1

 ## Key features
 1. Domain registration:it allows you to register new domain names or transfer existing ones